NaufalHD12/student-performance-predictor/README.md

 - Number of Columns: 33 (including the target G3).

 Link to dataset: https://archive.ics.uci.edu/dataset/320/student+performance
-### Target Variable
-- G3 (Final Grade): Numeric (0–20), the continuous output variable to predict.
-### Input Features
-- Demographics:
-    - sex: Student’s gender (binary: F/M).
-    - age: Student’s age (numeric).
-    - address: Home address type (urban/rural).
-    - famsize: Family size (≤3/>3).
-    - Pstatus: Parent’s cohabitation status (together/apart).

-- Parental Factors:
-    - Medu: Mother’s education (0–4).
-    - Fedu: Father’s education (0–4).
-    - Mjob: Mother’s job (nominal).
-    - Fjob: Father’s job (nominal).

-- Study Behavior:
-    - studytime: Weekly study time (1–4).
-    - traveltime: Home-to-school travel time (1–4).
-    - failures: Number of past class failures (0–4).
-    - schoolsup: Extra educational support (binary: yes/no).
-    - paid: Extra paid classes (binary: yes/no).

-- Social and Behavioral Factors:
-    - activities: Participation in extracurricular activities (yes/no).
-    - romantic: Romantic relationship (yes/no).
-    - freetime: Free time after school (1–5).
-    - goout: Frequency of going out with friends (1–5).
-    - Dalc: Workday alcohol consumption (1–5).
-    - Walc: Weekend alcohol consumption (1–5).

-- Other Features:
-    - absences: Number of school absences (0–93).
-    - health: Current health status (1–5).
+### Features
+1. school - student's school (binary: 'GP' - Gabriel Pereira or 'MS' - Mousinho da Silveira)
+2. sex - student's sex (binary: 'F' - female or 'M' - male)
+3. age - student's age (numeric: from 15 to 22)
+4. address - student's home address type (binary: 'U' - urban or 'R' - rural)
+5. famsize - family size (binary: 'LE3' - less or equal to 3 or 'GT3' - greater than 3)
+6. Pstatus - parent's cohabitation status (binary: 'T' - living together or 'A' - apart)
+7. Medu - mother's education (numeric: 0 - none,  1 - primary education (4th grade), 2 â€“ 5th to 9th grade, 3 â€“ secondary education or 4 â€“ higher education)
+8. Fedu - father's education (numeric: 0 - none,  1 - primary education (4th grade), 2 â€“ 5th to 9th grade, 3 â€“ secondary education or 4 â€“ higher education)
+9. Mjob - mother's job (nominal: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')
+10. Fjob - father's job (nominal: 'teacher', 'health' care related, civil 'services' (e.g. administrative or police), 'at_home' or 'other')
+11. reason - reason to choose this school (nominal: close to 'home', school 'reputation', 'course' preference or 'other')
+12. guardian - student's guardian (nominal: 'mother', 'father' or 'other')
+13. traveltime - home to school travel time (numeric: 1 - <15 min., 2 - 15 to 30 min., 3 - 30 min. to 1 hour, or 4 - >1 hour)
+14. studytime - weekly study time (numeric: 1 - <2 hours, 2 - 2 to 5 hours, 3 - 5 to 10 hours, or 4 - >10 hours)
+15. failures - number of past class failures (numeric: n if 1<=n<3, else 4)
+16. schoolsup - extra educational support (binary: yes or no)
+17. famsup - family educational support (binary: yes or no)
+18. paid - extra paid classes within the course subject (Math or Portuguese) (binary: yes or no)
+19. activities - extra-curricular activities (binary: yes or no)
+20. nursery - attended nursery school (binary: yes or no)
+21. higher - wants to take higher education (binary: yes or no)
+22. internet - Internet access at home (binary: yes or no)
+23. romantic - with a romantic relationship (binary: yes or no)
+24. famrel - quality of family relationships (numeric: from 1 - very bad to 5 - excellent)
+25. freetime - free time after school (numeric: from 1 - very low to 5 - very high)
+26. goout - going out with friends (numeric: from 1 - very low to 5 - very high)
+27. Dalc - workday alcohol consumption (numeric: from 1 - very low to 5 - very high)
+28. Walc - weekend alcohol consumption (numeric: from 1 - very low to 5 - very high)
+29. health - current health status (numeric: from 1 - very bad to 5 - very good)
+30. absences - number of school absences (numeric: from 0 to 93)
+31. G1 - first period grade (numeric: from 0 to 20)
+32. G2 - second period grade (numeric: from 0 to 20)
+33. G3 - final grade (numeric: from 0 to 20, **output target**)
 ### Exploratory Data Analysis
 - Loading Data from ucimlrepo
 - Perform initial inspection to find out general information (**info()**) and descriptive statistics(**describe()**) on the dataset.